1211101321/Alien-vs-zombies-assignment/Starter-Kit-master/PART1.md

 List down the contribution of each group members.

-Mohammad Zafran bin Mohd Anuar
+Muhammad Zafran bin Mohd Anuar

 1. Created gameboard.
 2. Spawn Alien in the center of the gameboard.